jadecobra/python_tdd_exercises/source/how_to/exception_handling/exception_handling_programs.rst

   - ``except Exception`` - when **calling** ``a_function()`` raises ``Exception`` return ``'failed'``
   - ``else`` - when **calling** ``a_function()`` does NOT raise ``Exception`` return ``'succeeded'``

+  the `try statement`_ is how I think of `Test Driven Development`_ or the scientific method.
+Try something, if it fails, try something else, do it as many times as you can

 * I can be more specific with the :ref:`Exception<errors>` in the ``except`` block, for example

   .. code-block:: python